MangelMaxime/Nacara/docs/nacara/guides/literate-files.md

 :::info
 To keep, the implementation simple, Nacara **doesn't** test the literate files against the F# compiler.

-So if there is a syntax error Nacara will style transform the file.
+So if there is a syntax error Nacara will still transform the file.
 :::

 ## Commands